ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 2. Use a LogDNA Agent
 {: #nokubelogdnaagent}

  LogDNA provides an assortment of non-kubernetes agents.
-These agent will behave like the kubernetes agent.
+These agents will behave like the kubernetes agent.
 They will still read read from log files, have retry support, and support super tenancy.
 For Activity Tracker events you should write your events to a file in /var/log/at.

  - You will need to create your service's Logging STS and Activity Tracker ATS.
 Follow the instructions above.
  - Go to Observability-> Logging